genio/p5-exceptions/README.md

         return $int+1;
     }

+This will result in the following output:

+    $ perl increment.pl
+    0 plus 1 = 1
+    That's not an int! at foo.pl line 11.

 The first line prints `0 plus 1 = 1\n` as expected.
 The second line, however, dies in a way that we can't recover from which prevents the rest of our program from doing any further execution.
 So, we must handle our exceptions!